History of the Philippines: The Sa Huỳnh culture

 The Sa Huỳnh culture centered on present-day Vietnam, showed evidence of an extensive trade network.
 Sa Huỳnh beads were made from glass, carnelian, agate, olivine, zircon, gold and garnet; most of these materials were not local to the region, and were most likely imported.
 Han dynasty-style bronze mirrors were also found in Sa Huỳnh sites.

 Conversely, Sa Huỳnh produced ear ornaments have been found in archaeological sites in Central Thailand, Taiwan (Orchid Island), and in the Philippines, in the Palawan, Tabon Caves.
-One of the great examples is the Kalanay Cave in Masbate; the artefacts on the site in one of the "Sa Huỳnh-Kalanay" pottery complex sites were dated 400BC–1500 AD.
+One of the great examples is the Kalanay Cave in Masbate; the artefacts on the site in one of the "Sa Huỳnh-Kalanay" pottery complex sites were dated 400BCE–1500 CE.
 The Maitum anthropomorphic pottery in the Sarangani Province of southern Mindanao is c.
-200 AD.
+200 CE.

 Ambiguity of what is Sa Huỳnh culture puts into question its extent of influence in Southeast Asia.
 Sa Huỳnh culture is characterized by use of cylindrical or egg-shaped burial jars associated with hat-shaped lids.
 Using its mortuary practice as a new definition, Sa Huỳnh culture should be geographically restricted across Central Vietnam between Hue City in the north and Nha Trang City in the south.
 Recent archeological research reveals that the potteries in Kalanay Cave are quite different from those of the Sa Huỳnh but strikingly similar to those in Hoa Diem site, Central Vietnam and Samui Island, Thailand.
-New estimate dates the artifacts in Kalanay cave to come much later than Sa Huỳnh culture at 200–300 AD.
+New estimate dates the artifacts in Kalanay cave to come much later than Sa Huỳnh culture at 200–300 CE.
 Bio-anthropological analysis of human fossils found also confirmed the colonization of Vietnam by Austronesian people from insular Southeast Asia in, e.g., the Hoa Diem site.